 The Office of Advancement is pleased to offer internship opportunities for candidates interested in fundraising and development-oriented careers.
 Through these internships the Office of Advancement seeks to: - Provide interns with meaningful professional learning experiences. - Ensure interns supportive opportunities for growth and inclusive access to the advancement field through mentorship.

 Internships at the National Museum of African American History and Culture offer undergraduate and graduate students, and recent graduates opportunities to work closely with professionals and scholars in the museum field.
-The museum provides a dynamic learning environment and access to supportive mentors that help interns reach their educational and professional goals.
-Interns can gain practical museum skills and program development experience in a variety of positions!
-Summer 2022 opportunities include:
+The museum provides a dynamic learning environment and access to supportive mentors that help interns reach their academic and professional goals.
+Interns receive a stipend while they gain practical museum skills and program development experience in a variety of positions!
+Summer 2024 opportunities include: